benjaboyy/Miniature-Arcade-Arduino/README.md

 1. **Hardware**: Connect your Arduino to a 74HC595 shift register and the LED/LCD components.
 2. **Software**: Upload the `Miniature-Arcade-Arduino.ino` sketch to your Arduino.
-3. **Run**: Enjoy dynamic light patterns and animations on your miniature arcade!
+3. **Run**: Run the python program to communicate via COM port to the arduino

 ## Author